 D Let the team self-organize and find a way to resolve.

 Question – 25: You are working as a project manager to develop the portal of banking organization.
-There are many requirement and technological uncertainties, which necessitates risk management.
+There are many requirements and technological uncertainties, which necessitates risk management.
 You have defined the risk probabilities and impact for this project before the first iteration planning meeting.
 Your team members are now identifying the risks.
 However, you want to have better visualization.
 What should you do?

 A Create a risk probability and impact matrix and share with your team.

 B Prepare a risk register and ask the ask the team to add new risks to this register.

 C Have a risk map prepared, add color coded sticky notes representing the risks with severities.

 D Find out the risk scores and prepare a risk burndown chart.

 Question – 26: You project has completed two releases and currently you are in the 7th iteration.
 There have been many risks identified throughout and now you want to check the effectiveness of risk responses in dealing with these risks and want to have a risk audit.
 Which one of the following is the BEST place to conduct such activities?

 Question – 27: A drug company is working on a new drug product where requirements are not fully known, the technology platform is changing and also has high uncertainties.
 The organization hence decided to use an agile mode development for this product.
 However, for the final drug approval, the Government agencies demand work to be stable, product to be known because the regular has clear process to work through on it.
 Which one of the following hybrid models will be MOST appropriate?

 D Agile-Predictive hybrid model.